Habitat Stewardship Program (HSP) for Species at Risk

 - The HSP Prevention Stream focuses on projects addressing other species, beyond those listed on SARA to prevent them from becoming a conservation concern.

-For both streams, activities must take place on private lands, provincial Crown lands, Aboriginal lands, or in aquatic and marine areas across Canada.
+For both streams, activities must take place on private lands, provincial Crown lands, Indigenous lands, or in aquatic and marine areas across Canada.
 The program also fosters partnerships among organizations interested in the recovery of species at risk and other species.

 The HSP is one of the three main federal funding programs that focus on the protection and recovery of species at risk.
 The others are the Aboriginal Fund for Species at Risk and the Interdepartmental Recovery Fund.
 The Habitat Stewardship Program is administered by Environment and Climate Change Canada and managed co-operatively with Fisheries and Oceans Canada and the Parks Canada Agency.